giachello/beoplay/README.md

 ## Configuration

+B&amp;O devices should automaticlly show up in your discovery panel (Configuration->Integrations).
+Just press "Configure".

-Configuration is very simple, go to Configuration -> Integrations -> Add Integration (bottom right corner), search for BeoPlay and insert the host name or IP.
+If they don't show up, go to Configuration -> Integrations -> Add Integration (bottom right corner), search for BeoPlay and insert the host name or IP.
 It should work with both TVs, Speakers and other devices like NL/ML converters.

-The component also works with Zeroconf, so B&amp;O devices should automaticlly show up in your discovery panel (Configuration->Integrations)

 Once configured, it should show up as something like this: